Bluff Isn't Bluffing: 3 Southeastern Utah Sights That'll Have You Straight Flushed

 Make Bluff your headquarters for a high-stakes tour of the Utah quadrant of Four Corners.

-Book a room in one of the unique lodging properties in town, try the ribeye at Cottonwood Steakhouse, check out historic Bluff Fort and then be sure to make your way to these three places for photo ops, oohs and ahhs:
+Book a room in one of Bluff's unique lodging properties, enjoy a meal in town, check out historic Bluff Fort and then be sure to make your way to these three places for photo ops, oohs and ahhs:

 Valley of the Gods

-If Monument Valley had a little brother (some might say a better looking, easier to get along with little brother) Valley of the Gods would be him.
-It’s primarily a drive-through backcountry area that you can access via a 17 mile dirt and gravel road.
-Make sure you have plenty of gasoline, water and snacks as there are no services.
-Take your time and take a break to explore the surrounding backcountry.
+If Monument Valley had a little brother (some might say a better looking, easier to get along with little brother), Valley of the Gods would be him.
+This backcountry area contains many of the same enormous desert buttes as its more famous sibling, and can be accessed via a 17-mile dirt and gravel road.
+Make sure you have plenty of gasoline, water and snacks, as there are no services.
+Take your time and take a break to explore the surrounding backcountry, just make sure you stay on-trail when possible.

 Directions from Bluff